Logo

 Examples

-Arrangement B This atmosphere is based on a few very simple phrases and a harmony sequence generated by the Factory.
+This build-up and subsequent variation is based on a few simple phrases and a harmony sequence generated by the Factory.
 Sketches like this can be created in less than 30 minutes if you already have an idea of what sounds you want to use.

 Songwriting

-Let's start with a pop song.
-The chords were picked from the Palette.
-The melody was originally improvised along the playback and later refined by modifying and transforming Figures.
+The chords for this song were picked from a Palette.
+The melody was originally improvised vocals and later refined by modifying and transforming Figures.
 Synfire was a great help while trying dozens of different bass lines and instrumental phrases.
 Instrumental melodies were sketched with broad strokes.
 Vocals by Solaria, lyrics human-made.

 Only an hour later we finished this piano version by dropping phrases from a library and tweaking them.